nsit-vinod/robotic-hoover/README.md

    You are all Set

 I have written test cases also.
 So you can test all test cases.
-From the name of test case you will get to know the perpose of test case.
+From the name of test case you will get to know the purpose of test case.